 Definition of Variables

+N = Number of units

-BtuH = Cooling capacity in Btu/Hour – This value comes from ARI/AHRI or AHAM rating or manufacturer data.
+Tons = Rated cooling capacity of unit.
+This value comes from ARI/AHRI or AHAM rating or manufacturer data.

 EERb = Energy Efficiency Ratio of the baseline unit.
 This data is found in the HVAC and Heat Pumps table below.
-For units < 65,000 BtuH, SEER should be used in place of EER.
+For units < 65,000 BtuH (5.4 tons), SEER should be used in place of EER.

 COPb = Coefficient of Performance of the baseline unit.
 This data is found in the HVAC and Heat Pumps table below.
-For units < 65,000 BtuH, SEER and HSPF/3.412 should be used in place of COP X 3.412 for cooling and heating savings, respectively.
+For units < 65,000 BtuH (5.4 tons), SEER and HSPF/3.412 should be used in place of COP X 3.412 for cooling and heating savings, respectively.

 EERq = Energy Efficiency Ratio of the high efficiency unit.
 This value comes from the ARI/AHRI or AHAM directories or manufacturer data.
-For units < 65,000 BtuH, SEER should be used in place of EER.
+For units < 65,000 (5.4 tons) BtuH, SEER should be used in place of EER.

 COPq = Coefficient of Performance of the high efficiency unit.
 This value comes from the ARI/AHRI or AHAM directories or manufacturer data.
-For units < 65,000 BtuH,, SEER and HSPF/3.412 should be used in place of COP X 3.412 .for cooling and heating savings, respectively.
+For units < 65,000 BtuH (5.4 tons), SEER and HSPF/3.412 should be used in place of COP X 3.412 for cooling and heating savings, respectively.

 CF = Coincidence Factor – This value represents the percentage of the total load which is on during electric system’s Peak Window.
-This value will be based on existing measured usage and determined as the average number of operating hours during the peak window period.
+This value is based on existing measured usage and determined as the average number of operating hours during the peak window period.

-EFLH = Equivalent Full Load Hours – This represents a measure of energy use by season during the on-peak and off peak periods.
-This value will be determined by existing measured data of kWh during the period divided by kW at design conditions.
+EFLHc or h = Equivalent Full Load Hours – This represents a measure of energy use by season during the on-peak and off-peak periods.

+Summary of Inputs

 HVAC and Heat Pumps